Tips for a better night’s sleep

-In aid of World Sleep Day and the launch of our new Sleep Sessions classes, we commissioned some research into sleeping habits across the UK.
+In aid of World Sleep Day, we commissioned some research into sleeping habits across the UK.
 We found on average, people are sleeping less than six hours a night during the week and three quarters of people want better sleep*.
 The primary reason for not sleeping well was stress, worries or a racing mind – something we can all relate to.
+And also something our Rest & Restore classes can help with.

 Poor or not enough sleep can have some perhaps unexpected impacts on many aspects of our physical and mental wellbeing – it can impact your immune system, emotions, physical performance, mood and more.
 So if this sounds like you, read on…